nevanscott/uxui0818/_homework/3-fashion-blog.md

 Assignment
 ----------

 * Finish and submit the Fashion Blog project we started in class.
+(We'll be spending the first part of class on Thursday working on this.)

 Details